Zildj1an/Machine-Learning-Classifiers/README.md

 * I have tested both situations with the data in csv format and uploaded the reports: https://github.com/Zildj1an/Machine-Learning-Classifiers/tree/master/report.

-# How to improve the performance
+# How to improve the performance?
 Several techniques can be applied over your model to make it work even better.
 Mainly, k-Fold-Cross Validation with ```cross_val_score```, fixing the class imbalance with the balanced mode, and hyperparameter optimization with both Random and Grid search parameter tuning.
 This is an example of Grid:

 ```